Uelimueli/Modul-300/README.md

 You start the Own Cloud configuration with Vagrant up.

 ## Evaluation
 The work with Vagrant, was my first touch with automatic installation and I learned a lot of new things.
+I have now the ability to setup new systems with a self created vagrant file.